Tiny Lizard

 [Younglings] := CALCULATE(COUNTROWS(Customers), DATEDIFF(Customers[BirthDate], TODAY(), YEAR) < 40)

 Cool.
 Now… I’ve decide that I am interested in Young Customers … Born this Month.
 Well, okay… we have 3 choices I guess?
 Write a version totally independent of the above two measures, write a measure based on Birthmonths, or write a measure based on Younglings.
-Well, we want to re-use as much as possible… imageso, let’s just pick…
+Well, we want to re-use as much as possible… so, let’s just pick…

 Young BirthMonthers:=CALCULATE([Younglings], MONTH(Customers[BirthDate]) = MONTH(TODAY()))